Business Loan APR: The Ultimate Guide

 - Wells Fargo: 7.00% to 22.99%

-- SBA Loans: Varies between Prime + 2.25% and Prime + 4.25% depending on term length and business revenue amount.
+- SBA Loans: Varies between Prime Rate + 2.25% and Prime Rate + 4.25% depending on term length and business revenue amount.

 How Do I Know If I Have “Good” APR For My Small Business Loan?

 - Have you compared rates among all available lenders?
 Since you’ll be quoted a different rate depending on your business size and credit history, the only way to know what if you’re getting “good” APR is to compare quotes between lenders.
-Try getting information from a mix of traditional lenders and online lenders so you can get a full picture.
+Try getting information from a mix of traditional lenders and online lenders so you have different rates to compare.